 No matter what colors or font you choose, make sure the logo appears well in black and white, too—in some situations, like in a newspaper advertisement, use of color may be limited.

 Unbog your brain with a simple mood board.
 These are NOT just for high end designers working on a new fashion line or DIY show fans dreaming of a new kitchen!
-Collecting pictures or words that reflect the ideas you want in a logo can help you generate design ideas.
+Collecting pictures or words that reflect the ideas you want to portray can help you generate roofing logo design ideas.

 Your mood board can be as low key as collecting images or sketches in a discount store folder or as high tech as keeping a digital version on Pinterest or a mood board app.